-\be \ifpf: \F_n \hookrightarrow \F_\infty \ee given by the map which sends $z \in \F_n$ to the permutation of $\ZZ$ whose restrictions to $[n]$ and to $\ZZ\setminus [n]$ coincide respectively with those of $z$ and $\wfpf$.
-In symbols, we have $ \ifpf(z) = z \cdot \wfpf \cdot s_1 \cdot s_3 \cdot s_5\cdots s_{n-1}$.
-It is often convenient to identify elements of $\F_n$, $\F_\infty$, or $\F_\ZZ$ with the complete matchings on $[n]$, $\PP$, or $\ZZ$ in which distinct vertices are connected by an edge whenever they form a nontrivial cycle.
-We draw such matchings so that the vertices are points on a horizontal axis, ordered from left to right, and the edges appear as convex curves in the upper half plane.
+We identify elements of $\F_n$, $\F_\infty$, or $\F_\ZZ$ with the complete matchings on $[n]$, $\PP$, or $\ZZ$ with distinct vertices connected by an edge whenever they form a nontrivial cycle.
+We depict such matchings with the vertices on a horizontal axis, ordered from left to right, and edges shown as convex curves in the upper half plane.
 For example,

-We may omit the numbers labeling the vertices in these matchings, if clear from context.
+We will omit the numbers labeling the vertices in these matchings if they remain clear from context.